Hokkaido, Reviews, Sapporo

 Since then, I made it a point to bring a box of Shiroi Koibito back for my friends and coworkers whenever I was back from visiting Japan.
 The cookie is always so well-loved by everyone that they’re all gone by the second day.

-So when I found out Shiroi Koibito is a Hokkaido product, and that the factory is located close to Sapporo, of course, I had to visit them!
+So when I found out Shiroi Koibito is a Hokkaido product, and that the factory is located close to Sapporo and open to public, of course I had to visit them!

 Shiroi Koibito Park